Nate Sudfeld: Philadelphia Eagles

-San Francisco 49ers
+San Francisco 49ers (first stint)

 Sudfeld signed a one-year contract with the San Francisco 49ers on April 7, 2021.
 He was released on August 31, 2021, and re-signed to the practice squad the next day.
 After rookie quarterback Trey Lance suffered a sprained knee, Sudfeld was elevated to the active roster as the second option behind incumbent starter Jimmy Garoppolo in a Week 7 matchup against the Indianapolis Colts.

 On March 10, 2022, Sudfeld re-signed with the 49ers.
 He was released on August 30, 2022.

 Detroit Lions

 On August 31, 2022, Sudfeld was signed by the Detroit Lions to be the backup for Jared Goff.

+On March 24, 2023, Sudfeld re-signed with the Lions.
+On August 25, Sudfeld tore his ACL during a preseason game against the Carolina Panthers.
+He was subsequently ruled out for the season.

+On March 27, 2024, Sudfeld re-signed with the Lions.
+On August 27, he was released as part of final roster cuts before the start of the 2024 season.

+San Francisco 49ers (second stint)

+On August 19, 2025, Sudfeld signed a one-year contract with the San Francisco 49ers.
+However, he was released following the re-signing of Tanner Mordecai on August 22.